zulip/zulip/docs/development/setup-vagrant.md

 - **macOS**: macOS (10.11 El Capitan or newer recommended)
 - **Ubuntu LTS**: 20.04 or 22.04
 - **Debian**: 11
+- **Fedora**: tested for 36
 - **Windows**: Windows 64-bit (Win 10 recommended), hardware
   virtualization enabled (VT-x or AMD-V), administrator access.

-Other Linux distributions work great too, but we don't maintain documentation for installing Vagrant and Docker on those systems, so you'll need to find a separate guide and crib from the Debian/Ubuntu docs.
+Other Linux distributions work great too, but we don't maintain documentation for installing Vagrant and Docker on those systems, so you'll need to find a separate guide and crib from these docs.

 ### Step 0: Set up Git & GitHub